sundowndev/underbase/README.md

 ### Basics

-Import and use the migration instance - migrator
+Import and use the migration instance - migrator.
+User the migrator to configure and setup your migration

 ``` javascript
 import { migrator } from 'migration';
 ```

+Or ...

-User the migrator to configure and setup your migration or define a new instance of migration
+Define a new instance of migration and configure it as you see fit

 ``` javascript
 import { Migration } from 'migration';